Threats to the survival of mountain gorillas

 Gorillas are closely related to humans with similar anatomical and physiological features.
 This makes them vulnerable to many of the same diseases.
 Because the gorillas have not developed the necessary immunities, first time exposure to an illness or virus that is relatively innocuous to humans may devastate an entire population.
 Gorillas live in small groups that may never recover from a sudden fall in numbers brought on by disease.
 Any human contact is potentially harmful, even life-threatening.

-Tourists who visit the gorillas are instructed to keep their distance, but conservationists, scientists, rangers, poachers, militia groups and local communities also pose threats.
+Tourists who visit the gorillas are instructed to keep their distance (7 meters), but conservationists, scientists, rangers, poachers, militia groups and local communities also pose threats.
 Some gorillas have already succumbed from common skin diseases like scabies and mange, or respiratory disease, which can quickly spread from group to group as families interact.
-Debris left behind in the park by refugees, poachers and the military is being cleared in order to minimize the contamination risk to wildlife, and a health education programme is helping to combat the threat of disease.
+Debris left behind in the park by refugees, poachers and the military routinely cleared in order to minimize the contamination risk to wildlife, and a health education programme is helping to combat the threat of disease.

 In the first two decades after their discovery, European and American scientists and trophy hunters killed over 50 mountain gorillas.
 To this day, poaching continues to jeopardize the gorillas’ survival.
 Poaching of mountain gorillas for food is extremely rare.
 It is now largely the result of unselective hunting with snares, which are set to catch antelope, bush pigs and other wildlife but occasionally kill or injure gorillas.
 In the ’60s and ’70s gorillas were poached for sale to foreigners as trophies and captive specimens.
 None survived in captivity.
 Recent events have shown that hunting of mountain gorillas in order to capture babies ‘commissioned’ by unscrupulous dealers remains a very real threat.